 In order to find the nonce that yields the lowest hash value for a given message, you will need to perform a brute force search of all nonces between 0 and the upper bound, inclusive.
 In a centralized system, this process can take a considerable amount of time.
-In a distributed system, you will be able to divide up the work, but you must take care when dealing with faulty miners (miners that drop in and out).
-Your pool should divide each transaction request from a client into a discrete set of intervals, each interval having a lower and upper bound which together represent a subset of the entire search space.
+In a distributed system, you will be able to divide up the work, but you must take care when dealing with faulty miners (i.e., miners that drop in and out).
+One reasonable approach to this is for your pool to divide each transaction request from a client into a discrete set of intervals, each interval having a lower and upper bound which together represent a subset of the entire search space.
 A potential algorithm for your pool to divide up the work for a transaction request is to distribute these intervals to available miners and record the lowest hash within each of them.
 Once all intervals have been accounted for, you can then return the nonce which corresponds to the lowest of those hashes.